-Step 5: Within 7 days of the committee's decision, the program director will notify the student of the decision in writing.
+Step 5: Within seven days of the committee's decision, the program director will notify the student of the decision in writing.
 A student may appeal this decision by following the appeal process below.

-Appeal Process
+Dismissal Appeal Process

-The student must commence an appeal within 7 days after receipt of the program director's written notification.
-The appeal must be typed and submitted to school dean, who will review the appeal and the decision of the disciplinary committee.
+The student must initiate the appeal process within seven days after receipt of the program director's written notification.
+The appeal must be in writing and submitted to school dean, who will review the appeal along with the decision of the disciplinary committee.
 The dean may request additional information from the student or the disciplinary committee.
 The dean will make a decision and notify the student in writing within 14 days after receipt of the student's appeal.
 At all times, the burden of proof is on the student.